Sacred Rivers Holistic Yoga Therapy Training

 Therapeutic yoga emphasizes bodily awareness, postural alignment, coordination of breath with movement, and relaxation.
 It teaches students to tune in to the sensations of muscles and joints, as well as listening to the inner experience of the bodymind.

-The 2013 and 2014 YOGA THERAPY TRAINING DATES AND CURRICULUM:
+The 2014 YOGA THERAPY TRAINING DATES AND CURRICULUM:

 April 26th 9:00am – 5:00pm Megan and Tony Todt: Yoga Anatomy and Gender Differences